gatsbyjs/gatsby-source-wordpress-experimental/docs/problems-with-gatsby-source-graphql.md

-All of the above issues are fixed by using this plugin! :)
+All of the above issues are fixed by using this plugin! :smile_cat:

-## Up Next :point_right:
+# Up Next :point_right:

 - :runner: [Installation & Getting started](./getting-started.md)
 - :school: [Tutorials](./tutorials/index.md)